One of the major drawbacks to selling products or services on the internet is that your customers don’t get a chance to give them a test drive.

 - You help your prospects imagine a world in which their problem doesn’t exist

 - Your hero shot is authentic

-Use these tips to create an ideal hero shot, then easily upload your image to a landing page designed to support it using Instapage’s fully customizable software.
+Learn how to select the best stock photos for your campaigns by downloading the guide below.
+Then, easily upload your image to a landing page designed to support it using Instapage’s 100% customizable templates.)